 A brain tumour is a lump of abnormal cells growing in your brain.
 Your brain controls all the parts of your body and its functions and produces your thoughts.
 Depending on where it is, a tumour in your brain can affect these functions.

 When cells grow abnormally they may form a lump called a tumour.
 Tumours can be benign or malignant.

-A benign tumour grows and stays in one place.
-It can’t spread to another part of your body.
+A benign tumour grows slowly and stays in one place.
+It is unlikely to spread to another part of your body.

 Benign tumours are not cancerous.
-But a benign brain tumour may cause damage just by being there and pressing on your brain.
+But a benign brain tumour may cause damage just by being there and pressing on your brain or nearby structures.
 This can be life-threatening, or affect other parts of your body, and may need urgent treatment.

 Types of brain tumours

 Brain tumours can either be ‘primary’ or ‘secondary’.

 - A primary brain tumour is a tumour that has started in the brain.